suchmememanyskill/mesh-organiser/README.md

 ## Structure breakdown

-The app knows 3 layers of organisation:
+The app knows 4 layers of organisation:
 - Model: A singular 3d model of any kind
 - Group: A collection of 3d models with a strong relationship (like multiple parts of a bigger model)
     - Groups their contents are not intended to be edited after creation.
 Use Labels for this goal.
 - Label: A collection of 3d models with a weak relationship (like multiple models/groups of the same type; like 'wall art' or 'puzzle')
     - Labels thier contents can be edited at any time using the label dropdown menu on groups, models or a collection of models.
+- Project: A collection of groups needed to complete a project.
+Also offers a folder to store instructions (.pdf), or other misc files.

 ## Additional features

 - Compresses imported models to save disk space
 - Hold Shift/Control to select multiple models or groups at once
 - Import .step files (thumbnail generation does not work yet for .step files) (see settings, disabled by default)
+- Import .gcode files
 - Open slicer after importing from website (see settings, disabled by default)
 - Supported slicers: PrusaSlicer, OrcaSlicer, Cura, Bambu Studio
     - Request more via the [Issues tab](https://github.com/suchmememanyskill/mesh-organiser/issues)